 Nationwide Buy To Let Mortgages

-If you’re looking for the right buy to let mortgage for you, you may be wondering what Nationwide can offer you.
-There is not currently a product known as a ‘Nationwide buy to let mortgage’, however they can offer buy to let mortgages through their specialist lender The Mortgage Works.
+If you’re looking for the right buy to let mortgage, you may be wondering what Nationwide can offer you.
+There is not currently a product known as a ‘Nationwide buy to let mortgage’, however they can offer buy to let mortgages through their specialist lender called The Mortgage Works.
 Buy to let mortgages from The Mortgage Works are only available via a professional independent intermediary such as ourselves.

 Buy to let mortgages from The Mortgages Works for first time landlords feature